geraldaungst/exandria-campaign/60 Locations/Wildemount/Cyrios Mountains/Monastery of Dimensional Harmony.md

 **Investigation (DC 14)**: Game pieces and worn table surfaces suggest this was a lively, social community before the tragedy.

----

-## Area 7: Storage

-_General supplies and equipment_

-### Description

-> This chamber served as primary storage.
-Stone shelves and wooden crates contain a variety of supplies: tools, materials, clothing, and ceremonial items.
-Everything is methodically organized with clearly labeled areas marked in Giant script.
-The organization suggests the inhabitants were methodical and well-prepared.

-### Features

-- **Organized Storage**: Clearly labeled areas in Giant script
-- **Tool Collection**: Stoneworking tools, rope, climbing gear, and basic equipment
-- **Material Stockpile**: Raw materials for construction and crafting projects
-- **Emergency Supplies**: Dried food, water containers, and survival gear
-- **Construction**: _[Worked stone with wooden shelving]_

 ### Treasure

-- **Mountaineering Gear**: Rope, pitons, and climbing equipment worth 50 gp
-- **Stoneworking Tools**: Masterwork tools worth 100 gp to the right buyer
-- **Emergency Rations**: Preserved food still edible after centuries
+The jug is a *Jug of Alchemy*.

+The stone cylinder is sealed with wax.
+Inside are a dozen black orbs of various sizes floating in a milky, viscous liquid.
+A DC 10 Nature or Survival check will confirm that the substance seems safe and nontoxic.
+The mixture has a faint briny, acidic smell like pickles, and in fact these are *[[Pickled Phase Spider Eyes]]*.

 ---

-## Area 8: Kitchen
+## Area 7: Kitchen

 _Food preparation area_

 ### Description

 > This rectangular chamber served as a kitchen.
-Stone counters and preparation surfaces line the walls, while a large fireplace dominates one wall with an adjustable spit and various cooking implements.
-Irregular alcoves carved into natural pockets appear to serve as cold storage areas.
-Stone jars, cooking utensils, and carved tablets with what appear to be recipes are scattered throughout.
+A large wooden table is overturned in one corner, while a large rusty iron stove dominates one wall with an adjustable spit and various cooking implements.
+Stone jars, cooking utensils, and carved tablets with what appear to be recipes are stacked on shelves along the southern wall.
+A stone basin in the northeast corner is filled with water.

 ### Features

-- **Stone Counters**: Work surfaces at firbolg height with integrated cutting boards
-- **Cooking Fireplace**: Separate from the dining area, designed specifically for food preparation
+- **Cook stove**: Separate from the dining area, designed specifically for food preparation
-- **Cold Storage**: Natural alcoves that stay cool year-round
 - **Water Access**: Stone basin with drainage (fed by mountain springs)
 - **Construction**: _[Combination - rectangular main area with natural alcove features]_